Particular/docs.particular.net/nservicebus/azure-storage-queues/multi-storageaccount-support_aliases_asq_[7,].partial.md

 Aliases can be provided for both the endpoint's connection string as well as other accounts' connection strings.
 This enables using `@` notation for destination addresses `queue_name@accountName`.

-NOTE: The examples above use different default accounts' aliases to enable a coherent addressing.
-Using the same name, like `default`, for all main accounts is highly discouraged as it introduces ambiguity in resolving addresses like `queue@default`.
-For example, when an address is interpreted as a reply address, the name `default` will point to a different connection string.
+NOTE: The examples above use different values for the default account aliases.
+Using the same name, such as `default`, to represent different storage accounts in different endpoints is highly discouraged as it introduces ambiguity in resolving addresses like `queue@default` and may cause issues when e.g. replying.
+In that case an address is interpreted as a reply address, the name `default` will point to a different connection string.

+NOTE: This feature is currently NOT compatible with ServiceControl.
+A [ServiceControl transport adapter](/servicecontrol/transport-adapter/) is required in order to leverage both.